Cruising the Norwegian Joy Review

 Watch the sail away from the Norwegian Joy aft on deck 8, the Waterfront.

-If you don’t want to be outside, the Observation Area on deck 15 is another great spot.
-You’ll want to get there to snag a spot.
+If you prefer to stay indoors, the Observation Area on deck 15 is another great spot to take in the sights.
+However, you’ll want to arrive early to secure a good seat.

 Norwegian Joy Restaurants and Dining